 This is the third unit designed to consolidate key practical and theoretical skills relating to the practice of music required for today’s creative practitioner.
-You will engage in a variety of learning environments aimed at giving you essential literacies through integrated music theory and musicianship training and their creative applications to create and/or arrange reimagined and new musical works.
+You will further develop essential literacies through integrated music theory and musicianship training and apply them to create and arrange reimagined and new musical works.

 |Unit name||Arranging and Music Creation|